A guide to human resource metrics

 How to calculate the cost of employee turnover

-The cost of losing an employee varies by industry and role at the company.
+The cost of losing an employee varies by industry and the role at your organization.

 Of course, each company is unique.
 Some organizations have an easier time replacing an employee based on the job or location.